Living With Depression

 According to the World Health Organization, more than 264 million people of all ages experience depression.
-WHO continues to note that the condition is the world’s leading cause of disability, seeing that it keeps recurring in some people.
-Most of the patients are women.
+WHO continues to note that the condition is the world’s leading cause of disability.
+Seeing that it keeps recurring in some people, mostly women.
 Luckily, the condition is treatable with treatment ranging from medication to psychotherapy.

 Challenges of Living with Depression